How are our standards set?

-Changes to accounting standards are also posted to our Recent Approvals page.
+Changes to standards are also posted to our Recent Approvals page.

-This notification also appears in the NZ Gazette — the official Government newsletter.
+Notifications also appear in the NZ Gazette — the official Government newsletter.

 Standards are treated as Regulations and must be tabled in Parliament within 16 sitting days of the standard (or amendment) being issued.